jtekt/SocketReqRes/README.md

 # Socket handler

-NodeJS's 'net' module allows for simple RCP connection and data exchange between network devices.
+The built-in NodeJS 'net' module allows for simple RCP connection and data exchange between network devices.
 It operates in an event-driven fashion and thus all incoming data is handled in a single callback.

 Oftentimes, devices such as PLCs are designed to respond with data immediately upon receiving a valid message.